-The supervisory authority is also referred to as the Data Protection Authority.
+The Supervisory Authority (SA) is also referred to as the Data Protection Authority (DPA).

 Supervisor authority role and tasks

-Supervisory authorities are expected to have a more proactive role and constantly monitor the pulse of the general public as well as creating a dialog with the national legislative authorities.
+Supervisory authorities are expected to have a more proactive role and constantly monitor the pulse of the general public as well as creating a dialogue with the national legislative authorities.

 Each EU Member State is obligated to appoint one or more independent public authorities.

 Supervisory authorities are responsible for supervising the application of the GDPR in each Member State, contribute to the consistent application of GDPR throughout the European Union, and cooperate with each other and the EU Commission.

 If a Member State appoints more than one supervisory authority, the Member State will have to choose the supervisory authority that will represent those authorities in the Board and set out the mechanism to ensure compliance by the other authorities with the rules relating to the consistency mechanism referred to in Article 63.